 In January 2018 the first solo exhibition of JEST was presented at the espace for contemporary art of Nantes « l’Atelier » (FR) with the support of the City of Nantes and CCNN the National Choreographic Centre of Nantes.

-In 2020 she won the Italian Council, prize promoted by MiBACT ( Ministry of Cultural Heritage and Activities and Tourism).
+In 2020 she won the Italian Council, prize promoted by of the Italian Ministry for Heritage, Cultural Activities and Tourism.